Utility and energy bill assistance programs New Mexico.

 Silver Horizons - The program may be able to provide assistance for paying heating and water bills.
 The financial aid can be provided for Bernalillo County residents age 60 and older who have received a disconnection notice for their utilities or water service.
 Applicants to this assistance program must be screened by the LIHEAP process to qualify.
 Dial 505-884-3881

 Storehouse West – Low income and other residents may be able to receive assistance from this Rio Rancho agency.
 The financial aid and grants originate from Federal Emergency Management Agency, and cash is available until funds until the fiscal year's fund is depleted.
 Currently the program is for Sandoval County residents only, plus it can include also Taylor Ranch, Paradise Hills and residents with ZIP codes 87114 and 87120.
 Dial 505-892-2077

 Government assistance is available.
 One program, known as LIHEAP, can provide cash grants for paying utility bills and there is even some financial assistance that may be available for paying air conditioning costs during the hot New Mexico summer months.
 The second option is weatherization, which will help families save money on their energy costs.
 This is a free program to those who are qualified.
 Continue with New Mexico low income energy assistance.

-If your utility, gas, or electric company is not listed above then you still have options.
+If your utility, gas, or electric company is not listed above, or if you do not qualify for government aid, then you still have options.
 Click here for additional utility or electric bill assistance programs.
-For example find how to get help from the federal government, learn about disconnection laws, and other programs that can help New Mexico families with energy bills.
+For example find how to get help from the federal government, learn about disconnection laws in New Mexico, and other programs that can help New Mexico families with energy bills.